mahiiC/BikePredict/README.md

-# Report: Predict Bike Sharing Demand with AutoGluon Solution
+# Report: Predict Bike Sharing Demand with AutoGluon
-#### Mahima Chakraborty
+#### Author: Mahima Chakraborty

 ## Initial Training
 ### What did you realize when you tried to submit your predictions?
 What changes were needed to the output of the predictor to submit your results?